 I wish I had made the day special for her.
 We will have a raincheck and I promise I’ll make it up to her.

 Now, all that said, I really like our not too exciting days.
 Last night I was walking towards the dining room for dinner and there was this perfect image, framed through the doorway, lit warmly from above.
-My wonderful wife and 3 kids sitting around the table talking and smiling, and I felt as happy as I have felt about anything.
+My wonderful wife and 3 kids sitting around the table set with gold flatware, talking and smiling, and I felt as happy as I have felt about anything.
 I couldn’t be more in love with Adrienne and more happy that I get to spend my days with her, boring or not.

 Also, she is hot.